Mischief

 said the physicists,

-"that's against a law."
+that's against a law.

 God,

-having not yet made Newton,
+having not yet made Einstein,

 said nothing.